davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 calculates daily precipitation vs. long-term rolling 21-day mean precipitation by day of year and city
 * OpenMeteoEDA_202306_v006 plots current vs. next daily precipitation vs. long-term rolling 21-day mean of precipitation by day of year and city

+### Expansions week of 01-DEC-2025
+* OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 0) for daily precipitation vs. long-term rolling 21-day mean of daily precipitation by day of year and city